erwin09chauhan/airport-admin/README.md

 npm run dev
 ```

+By default the frontend points at `http://localhost:5196`.
+To point it at a different API, set `VITE_API_URL`.

 ## Testing

-Unit tests for the roster generation constraint logic live in `AirportAdmin.API.Tests` (xUnit).
-Run with:
+The roster constraint logic (`RosterHelper`) is covered by unit tests in `AirportAdmin.API.Tests`:

 ```bash
 dotnet test
 ```

-## Future Improvements
+## What I'd add next

-- Drag-and-drop manual roster editing in the admin UI
+- Drag-and-drop manual roster editing
 - Notifications for leave/cover approvals
-- Broader test coverage (services, controllers)
+- More test coverage — services and controllers, not just the roster helper
-- Pagination and filtering on list endpoints
+- Pagination/filtering on list endpoints
-- Audit log for admin actions
+- An audit log for admin actions

 ## License